nih-niddk-mbs/StochasticGene.jl/README.md

 ### Fitting data with StochasticGene

 To fit a model, you need to load data and choose a model.
-Data allowed are stationary histograms (e.g. smFISH or scRNA), intensity traces (e.g. trk files), nascent RNA fraction (e.g. from intronic FISH probes), and dwell time distributions.
+Data currently accepted are stationary histograms (e.g. smFISH or scRNA), intensity traces (e.g. trk files), nascent RNA fraction (e.g. from intronic FISH probes), and dwell time distributions.
 Different data types from the same experiment can also be fit simultaneously.
-For example, rna histograms from smFISH can be fit together with multiple traces or dwell time histograms from live cell recordings.
+For example, rna histograms from smFISH can be fit together with multiple intensity traces or dwell time histograms from live cell recordings.

 Models are distringuished by the number of G states, transitions between G states, number of R steps, the step where the reporter is inserted, and whether splicing occurs.
-For intensity traces and dwell time distributions, the sojourn states (i.e. R steps or G states where the reporter is visible) called "on states" must also be specified.
+For intensity traces and dwell time distributions, the sojourn states (i.e. R steps or G states where the reporter is visible) are called "on states" must also be specified.
+Multiple sets of on states are allowed.

-Data can be fit using the `fit` function, which has named arguments (see API below) to determine the type of data to be fit, where it can be found, what model to be used, and what options to be set for the fitting algorithm.
+Data are fit using the `fit` function, which has named arguments (see API below) to determine the type of data to be fit, where it can be found, what model to be used, and what options to be set for the fitting algorithm.
 The default, run by typing ```fit()```, will fit the mock rna histogram data installed by rna_setup(root) with a simple two state telegraph model (2 G stsates, no R steps).
-Thwo files are in the folder "root/data/HCT116_testdata", where root is specified by the user.
+Data is in the folder "root/data/HCT116_testdata", where root is specified by the user.
 The default root is the folder in which julia was launched but can be specified using the named argument `root`.
-The `fit` function returns six variables, resulting in
+The `fit` function returns six variables.
+Running `fit` gives

 ```
 julia> fits, stats, measures, data, model, options = fit();